-Clawson’s Curse derives its name from events that happened in 1661 near the North Burying Ground in Providence, R.I. in a thicket of barberry bushes.
+Clawson’s Curse derives its name from events that happened in 1661 near the North Burial Ground in Providence, R.I., in a thicket of barberry bushes.

 John Clawson and Benjamin Herendeen were among the original white settlers of Providence, called 25 acre men.
-In early 1661, Clawson was attacked by a local Indian named Waumaion.
-Clawson’s chin and chest were split open by a blow from an ax.
+In early 1661, a local Indian named Waumaion attacked Clawson.
+He split open Clawson’s chin and chest with a blow from his ax.

-Clawson did not blame the attack on the indian, but rather was convinced that Herendeen had put the man up to the attack with lies about Clawson.
+Clawson did not blame the attack on the Indian, but rather was convinced that Herendeen had put the man up to the attack with lies about him.